-Having these items on hand could help you get safely out of potentially life-threatening situations.
-When packing your car, think about what kinds of things could happen when driving in hazardous weather conditions (breakdown, accident, etc.) so you can always be prepared.
+Having these items on hand could help you get safely out of potentially life-threatening situations and keep you prepared for dangerous drives.
+When packing your car, think about what kinds of things could happen when driving in hazardous weather conditions (breakdown, car accident, etc.) so you can always be prepared.

 Drive to Conditions

-When you’re driving in these conditions, it’s very important to adjust to conditions.
+When you’re driving in severe weather conditions, it’s very important to adjust to your surroundings.
+The road conditions can make a huge difference on how you’ll want to handle driving your car.
 Is it raining or snowing so hard that you have almost zero visibility?
-You should slow way, way down and make sure you’ve got plenty of space between yourself other drivers (at least two car lengths).
+Is there freezing rain or the possibility of black ice on the ground?
+You should slow way, way down under the speed limit and make sure you’ve got plenty of space between yourself other drivers (at least two car lengths on an icy road) so you don’t lose control.
 If it gets too hard to see, pull as far off the road as you can, turn your hazard lights on, and wait for it to clear up until you feel comfortable continuing on your way.
 Are you driving up a giant mountain in 100+ temps while carrying six people and two dogs?
 You’ll probably want to turn your A/C off to save your car from overheating.
+Is a sun glare making it hard for you to see?
+Make sure you keep a pair of shades in your car for these instances.
+Inclement weather can be scary, but you’re way better off if you’re in the know on how to be prepared for these situations.

 Whenever you get in situations that are less than ideal, the best thing you can do is use your common sense.
-If you feel unsafe driving 65mph in the rain, it’s probably because you are unsafe.
+If you feel unsafe driving 65mph in heavy rain with a wet road, it’s probably because you are unsafe.
 Slow down so you avoid hydroplaning and losing control of your vehicle.
 You got this, fam.

 Check out our videos on driving in hazardous conditions to learn more about specific bad weather situations: wet, hot, and snowy.
-We’ve got you covered.
+We’ve got you covered no matter the weather hazard.